greg-1-anderson/Robo/docs/collections.md

 # Collections

 Robo provides task collections as a means of making error detection and recovery easier.
-When Robo tasks are added to a collection, their execution is deferred until all of the tasks to be executed have also been added to the collection, and `$collection->run()` is called.
+When Robo tasks are added to a collection, their execution is deferred until the `$collection->run()` method is called.
+When using collections, a Robo script will go through three phases:

+1. Determine which tasks will need to be run, and create a collection.
+2. Create the necessary tasks and add them to the collection.
+3. Run the tasks via $collection->run().

+## Basic Collection Example

 A simple example is shown below:

 ``` php
 <?php